JuliaPOMDP/ParticleFilters.jl/README.md

 ![particles.gif](https://github.com/zsunberg/ParticleFilters.jl/raw/master/img/particles.gif)

-This package rovides some simple generic particle filters.
+This package rovides some simple generic particle filters, and may serve as a template for making custom particle filters and other updaters for POMDPs.jl.

 The function `update(filter, b, a, o)` where
 - `filter` is a particle filter from this package,